mkadit/arch-setup/config/nvim/README.md

 * [How to use it?](#how-to-use-it)

 <!-- vim-markdown-toc -->

 ## The Appetiser

 Nothing big and fancy just a few basic one.

 1. neovim - this is due to the plugin treesitter.
 If you decide to not use it then feel free to use normal vim.
 2. Node - This is for the autocompletion coc.nvim, again if you don't want to use the plugin mentioned then feel free to skip it.
-3. fzf - Fuzzy finder, I don't know why you want to skip this but if you do then don't install it.
+3. vim-clap - Fuzzy finder, I don't know why you want to skip this but if you do then don't install it.
 4. vifm - Terminal file manager, once again skip it if you don't plant on using one.
 5. Vim-Plug - Vim Plugin manager, you can change this with any vim plugin manager you want.

 With that being said and done I'll be covering the things that exist on this particular vim-setup.

 ## The Main Dish

 There are quite a lot of plugins I used, the sheer number of lines makes it pretty daunting (and maybe a little bit bloated).
 But overall there are only a few plugins that I often used or the ones I deemed as important, the rest are either superficial or just an extension.
 Here's a list of the important ones.

 ### coc.nvim

 Arguably the most important plugin of them all coc.nvim is an intellisense that will make the coding life a lot easier.
 It works the same way as how VSCode works, you can install extensions for it so that an LSP of a programming